Amazon sued for marketing charcoal produced on land seized by Cuba in 1960s

 "The communist Cuban Government ... has not paid any compensation to Plaintiff for its seizure," the filing reads.

 Gonzalez claims Amazon promoted the sale of Marabu charcoal produced on that property, meaning it was trafficking in stolen property.
-Amazon spokespeople did not immediately comment.
+Amazon declined to comment because it is an active lawsuit.

 Gonzalez is also suing Florida-based Fogo Charcoal for importing the charcoal.